DataIsGone/portfolio/pages/about.md

 ---
 layout: page
-title: About
+title: About/Resume
 permalink: /about/
 weight: 3
 ---

-{:.subtitle .cyber .liner}
+{:.subtitle .cyber}
-# Me, in the third person
+# About Me // Contact Me

 <div class="pixel-div flex-container" id="bio-box">
     <div class="flex-child vertical-center">
         <span id="bio-text">
+        <h5 class="cyber info-subtitle">Just a Little Bio</h5>
             Ryan Davis is an aspiring software engineer, VR developer, and digital artist.
-She earned her first bachelor’s degree in Art Practice from UC Berkeley in 2015 and worked different positions in the animation industry.
-Previous companies have included Industrial Light & Magic, Pixar Animation Studios, and Microsoft with projects revolving around 3D graphics, photogrammetry, and art education.
+She earned her bachelor’s degrees in Art Practice from UC Berkeley (2015) and in Computer Science from Oregon State University (2022).
             <br><br>
-            She is now attending Oregon State University’s post baccalaureate computer science program where she currently focuses on computer vision and mixed reality applications.
-Recently, she completed an internship at Intel designing for an augmented reality application.
+            She's worked different positions in the animation and mixed reality industries.
+Previous companies have included Industrial Light & Magic, Pixar Animation Studios, Microsoft, and Intel with projects revolving around 3D graphics, augmented reality tools, photogrammetry, and art education.
             <br><br>
             Ryan is currently located in San Diego, CA and enjoys painting, participating in hackathons, gardening, 3D printing, and MMO gaming.
 She’s probably trying to complete a quest in Pokemon Go as you’re reading this.
         </span>